bbinet/PyGall/README.rst

   photos, or organize them through tags (which will soon be used to provide different views in PyGall).

+* Allow templates override so that the user interface can be easily customized to your needs.

 For upcoming features, you can have a look at https://github.com/inneos/PyGall/blob/master/TODO.txt